control-toolbox/CTBenchmarks.jl/docs/src/add_benchmark.md

 - Uses `INCLUDE_ENVIRONMENT` blocks to display environment and configuration information based on the benchmark ID.
 - Uses `INCLUDE_FIGURE` blocks to generate clickable figures (SVG + PDF).
+- Uses `INCLUDE_TEXT` blocks to insert performance-profile summaries or tables when needed.
 - Uses `@example BENCH` blocks with `_print_benchmark_log("<id>")` to show detailed results.